tristanknight/tristanknight.github.io/posts/first-post.md

 .. description:
 .. type: text
 -->

-# What I learned from using Git as a version control system

 I've recently been learning how to use Git, and I can now see why it is such a popular version control system.